ProjectLibertyLabs/reconnection-service/README.md

 A microservice to reconnect graphs in DSNP/Frequency

 ## Overview/Design
 The Graph Reconnection Service is designed to be hosted by a Provider inside their own environment.
 The service will scan the Frequency chain for new delegations to the Provider delegating Graph schema permissions for a user.
-The service then requests the user's Provider Graph and keys from the Provider, and updates the user's graph on -chain.
+The service then requests the user's Provider Graph and keys from the Provider, and updates the user's graph on-chain.

 ## Sequence Diagram
 ```mermaid